- What is ovarian suppression?

 Ovarian suppression combined with tamoxifen or aromatase inhibitors

-If you are having goserelin for ovarian supression this is often combined with another hormone therapy such as tamoxifen or drugs known as aromatase inhibitors.
+If you are having one of the above injection for ovarian supression this is often combined with another hormone therapy such as tamoxifen or drugs known as aromatase inhibitors.
 Research has suggested this may reduce the risk of the breast cancer coming back for some premenopausal women who have had chemotherapy.

 There may be a small extra benefit having an aromatase inhibitor over tamoxifen but there might be different side effects to consider that can affect your quality of life.
 Your specialist will help you discuss the possible benefits and side effects.

-Aromatase inhibitors are not used on their own as hormone treatment in premenopausal women because they are not an effective treatment while the ovaries are still making oestrogen, but they can be given alongside goserelin or triptorelin.
+Aromatase inhibitors are not used on their own as hormone treatment in premenopausal women because they are not an effective treatment while the ovaries are still making oestrogen, but they can be given alongside goserelin, leuprorelin or triptorelin.

 Your specialist team will discuss with you what they recommend and why.

 An operation to remove the ovaries is called an oophorectomy.
 The fallopian tubes, which are close to the ovaries, are usually removed at the same time.

 The operation is usually done as ‘keyhole’ surgery using a laparoscope (a flexible thin tube with a camera lens attached).
 Three small cuts are made, one near the belly button, one near the bikini line and one on the side of the abdomen.
 It’s done under general anaesthetic, usually as a day case but some people stay in overnight.